koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - This makes identifying the problems difficult

 ## Chapter 3
-They walk past NOC to find Brent working in his cubicle, busy on the SAN issue.
+They find Brent working in his cubicle, busy on the SAN issue.
 Brent informs them they tried an update to SAN the day before and upon reboot there were some tests failing.
-After aroung 15 minutes they started receiving emails the payroll system was broken, which made Brent link the update failure to payroll system failure.
+After around 15 minutes payroll system was broken, which made them link the update failure to payroll system failure.
 Panicking, they try rolling back the update, which ends up bricking SAN and taking several databases down.

-During this discussion, Bill gets informed that only a single column in the incoming data was corrupt with unidentifiable characters.
 Bill argues the cause of this problem does not sound like a SAN failure and asks Brent what else was going on yesterday.

 > Well, now that you mention it...
 A developer for the timekeeping application called me yesterday with a strange question about the database table structure.
-I was in the middle of working on that Phoenix test VM, so I gave him a really quick answer so I could get back to work.
-You don't suppose he did something to break the app, do you?
+I was in the middle of working on something, so I gave him a quick answer.

-Following this trail, Wes finds it was a developer called Max, who was out for a vacation starting today, who was doing some updates to the time keeping applications database for a project driven by John.
+Following the trail, Wes finds it was a developer called Max, who was doing updates to the time keeping applications database for a project driven by John.

-Patty complains John and his team never follows Patty's procedures.
-John informs them on the phone that they did made an update related to a security law and tells her that the procedures take too much time and no work would get done had they followed.
+Patty complains John and his team never follows the Change Management Process.
+John informs them they did made an update related to law and tells that the procedures take too much time and no work would get done had they followed.

 Bill asks John whether they have tested the change before applying it to which he gets the response

 > No, we could not test the change.
 There's no test environment.

-After hanging up, Patty repeats her point

-> We need more process around here and better support from the top, including IT process tooling and training.
-Everyone thinks that the real way to get work done is to just do it.

-Bill also learns from Patty that people are not even using the ticketing system they have to log what changes they make.
+Bill learns from Patty that people are not using the ticketing system where they are supposed to log what changes they made.
 Bill finds this unacceptable and tells Patty to inform every department manager to attend Change Advisory Board meetings starting tomorrow.

 They finally solve the problem at 7 p.m., when it is too late.